joaopedro08-dev/GeoSP/README.md

 1. **Download the APK**: Go to the releases section on GitHub and download the `geosp.apk` file.
    <a href="https://github.com/joaopedro08-dev/GeoSP/releases/tag/v1.0">Click here</a>

->**Tip**: Make sure your device is connected to the internet to make the most of features like Google Maps navigation and chatbot interaction.
+>💡**Tip**: Make sure your device is connected to the internet to make the most of features like Google Maps navigation and chatbot interaction.

 ---